Mastering the Elements: Rain Gear Essentials for Wet Weather Camping-Appalachian Outfitters

 Without the right means of protection, heavy downpours can cause regular clothes to become soaking wet in minutes.
 Needless to say, this is best avoided to prevent discomfort and any risk associated with a drop in body temperature.

-Therefore, waterproof clothes like jackets, pants, and boots constitute three absolute essentials for camping in the rain.
+Therefore, waterproof clothes like jackets, pants, and boots constitute three absolute rain camping essentials.
 Invest money in high-quality equipment that will last you years and serve you over many trips, and the rain won’t weigh you down anymore.

 However, even the most durable gear may not be enough in torrential precipitation.
 If you can, consider packing extras just in case.